Rules

 As part of the submission of results we expect the submitter to provide a detailed explanation of the algorithm used in the submission.

-We have provided a reference implementation the purpose of which is to show how the benchmark could be implemented.
+We have provided a reference implementation for the purpose of showing how the benchmark could be implemented.
 We do not expect this to be used when running of the benchmark.
 Optimizations should be applied to achieve higher performance than the reference implementation could achieve.
 The reference implementation can be found on Bitbucket.